electrode-io/memcache/packages/memcache-client/README.md

 const mrClient = new MemcacheClient({ server, ignoreNotStored: true });

+// You can specify maxConnections by using an object for server
+// Default maxConnections is 1

+const mClient = new MemcacheClient({ server: { server, maxConnections: 5 } });

 // with callback

 client.set("key", "data", (err, r) => { expect(r).to.deep.equal(["STORED"]); });